Drone Controller

 The UK’s latest sanctions go beyond just game controllers.
 The government has added about 150 more items to its banned export list, including software used in oil drilling, specific industrial chemicals, and various types of electronic equipment.
 These additions expand an already extensive list of restrictions, all aimed at limiting Russia’s ability to sustain its military campaign.

-Stephen Doughty
+Stephen Doughty Speaks

 “Gaming consoles won’t be used for lethal attacks in Ukraine,” said Foreign Office minister Stephen Doughty.
 He referred to the most talked-about item on the new UK export ban list.
+The UK government clarified its goal—to disrupt Russia’s military industry and weaken its ability to launch attacks.
+This aligns with sanctions in place for the last three years.

+The EU and U.S. have similar bans, with America banning joysticks and controllers earlier this year.
+Still, experts question how effective these bans truly are.
 “If Russia wants game controllers, they’ll get them,” said Robert Shaw of the Middlebury Institute.
 He believes China will likely supply most of these items to Russia.

 China and Japan make nearly all the world’s gaming controllers; the UK produces almost none.
 This raises doubts about the ban’s actual impact on Russia’s tech imports.
+At best, it limits re-exports through British ports rather than blocking manufacturing at the source.

-UK and EU sanctions
+EU and UK sanctions

 Experts say UK and EU sanctions succeed by restricting cutting-edge tech where the West still dominates.
 Often, sourcing these technologies from elsewhere proves difficult, thereby intensifying the impact of sanctions.
+Furthermore, obtaining the necessary knowledge to construct or utilize these technologies is challenging without access to Western resources.

 But video game controllers aren’t like Dutch chip-making machines or German precision instruments.
 They’re mass-produced and not unique European tech products.
 Therefore, although the ban conveys a message, its actual impact could be more symbolic than strategic.

-But that does not mean the ban is not valid, said Shaw, an export control specialist.
+“But that means the ban is valid,” said Shaw, an export control specialist.
 For one, it is beneficial publicity and grabs the attention of the public, which has inherent value, he said.

 Dual-use Technology